mbierman/Firewalla-NextDNS-CLI-install/README.md

    - different profiles per device (by mac address) e.g. an Apple TV might use a different profile than a desktop or a different profile for a child's devices.
 However, Firewalla Groups are not supported by NextDNS so you have to list each device)
    - different profiles per network segment (e.g. an IoT segment might be different from a trusted network)

-Note you MUST end up with something like the following.
+Note you MUST end up with something like the following in the CONFIGURATION section.
 - EVERY line must end in a "\" (Nothing can be after the "\"
 - You can leave lines that start with #